papunmohanty/PyAppScaffold/README.md

-# Folder Structure for a Sample Commandline based app
+# Folder Structure for a Sample Command-line based application

-## Sample Reference Project Structure for a commandline app
+## Sample Reference Project Structure for a commandline application

 ```sh
 project_name/